+91 8999-11-8999 (9 AM - 9 PM)

 Conclusion:

 Overall, focus more on Static GK and keep making a continuous effort towards learning GK.
 Try to be aware of things happening around the world.
-Remember that this is not a one-day activity, if you really want to score good and get into the 99percentile range, you need to focus on Gk and start your preparations now.
+Remember that this is not a one-day activity, if you want to score well and get into the 99 percent range, you need to focus on Gk and start your preparations now.

 I hope you liked this article on CMAT GK strategy.
-Do check out the static GK on our page also that would be useful for your CMAT GK preparations.
+Do check out the static GK on our page also which would be useful for your CMAT GK preparations.

 Author